This article originally appeared on VICE UK.

-Tomorrow morning, a 9ft bronze statue of Mahatma Gandhi – the iconic non-violent freedom fighter who led India's liberation from British rule – will be unveiled in Parliament Square.
+Tomorrow morning, a nine-foot bronze statue of Mahatma Gandhi—the iconic nonviolent freedom fighter who led India's liberation from British rule—will be unveiled in Parliament Square.

 So why is Gandhi joining statesmen including Churchill, Disraeli, Abraham Lincoln and Nelson Mandela?
 And why now?

-Osborne and Hague's editorial in the Times of India on the 7th of July last year makes no bones about it: "We want British firms who built the infrastructure for the London Olympics to help build the 100 new cities Prime Minister Modi is planning, our world-leading transport companies to help develop your new roads, railways and ports, and our defence and aerospace companies to help bring India more cutting-edge technology, skills and jobs."
+Osborne and Hague's editorial in the Times of India on July 7 last year makes no bones about it: "We want British firms who built the infrastructure for the London Olympics to help build the 100 new cities Prime Minister Modi is planning, our world-leading transport companies to help develop your new roads, railways, and ports, and our defense and aerospace companies to help bring India more cutting-edge technology, skills, and jobs."

-Gandhi's great-grandson Tushar Gandhi, a social activist, peace campaigner and author who runs the Gandhi Foundation in India, points out George Osborne announced the statue of the most celebrated advocate of non-violence resistance in history the day after a £250 million arms deal between India and Britain had been secured.
+Gandhi's great-grandson Tushar Gandhi, a social activist, peace campaigner, and author who runs the Gandhi Foundation in India, points out George Osborne announced the statue of the most celebrated advocate of nonviolent resistance in history the day after a $370 million arms deal between India and Britain had been secured.
 "The chancellor made the announcement about Bapu-ji's [Bapu means father and Gandhi, as the father of independent India is often called Bapu-ji] statue when he came to sell weapons to India, which I find amusing and hypocritical," he says.

-Tushar feels it's "false worship" to use his grandfather's image to symbolise a brave new world of corporate trade between Britain and India, particularly when Gandhi rejected British goods in favour of Indian goods and actively cultivated and championed traditional industries in rural India.
+Tushar feels it's "false worship" to use his grandfather's image to symbolize a brave new world of corporate trade between Britain and India, particularly when Gandhi rejected British goods in favor of Indian goods and actively cultivated and championed traditional industries in rural India.

-Considering that, after the unveiling, India's Finance Minister, Arun Jaitley, will meet with George Osborne to discuss closer UK-India ties and, as well as meeting top business leaders and investors, it's apparent Gandhi is being cynically exploited.
-I repeatedly contacted the Department of Media, Culture and Sport press office for comment on the problematic nature of the Gandhi statue, but my phone calls and emails weren't returned.
+Considering that, after the unveiling, India's finance minister, Arun Jaitley, will meet with George Osborne to discuss closer UK-India ties and also meet top business leaders and investors, it's apparent that Gandhi is being cynically exploited.
+I repeatedly contacted the Department of Media, Culture, and Sport press office for comment on the problematic nature of the Gandhi statue, but my phone calls and emails weren't returned.

 There's also a stark contradiction with India's Hindu nationalist government making capital out of Gandhi and an inclusive, pluralistic attitude to religion when arson attacks on churches have dramatically escalated since the BJP came to power last summer, and this year a bridge was named after Gandhi's murderer, Hindu nationalist Nathuram Godse.